What is Net Promoter Score?

 “How likely is it that you would recommend [company X] to a friend or colleague?”

-2. Higher NPS often means higher brand loyalty
+2. Higher Net Promoter Score often means higher brand loyalty

 In their research, which spans 20 industries, they found that 67% of Promoters would be ‘very likely to forgive the company if it makes a mistake’, and 92% of Promoters are ‘very likely to repurchase from company’.